top of page

 • Gradual exposure by taking small, safe steps toward what you have been avoiding.

-• Challenging unhelpful thoughts with questions such as:
+• Challenging unhelpful thoughts with Socratic Questions such as:

 • Am I assuming the worst?